 Benefits of Enterprise SEO

-Before delving into the day-to-day of Enterprise SEO, let’s take a look at the advantages of a solid SEO strategy for a large website.
+Before delving into the day-to-day of Enterprise SEO, let’s talk about the advantages of a solid SEO strategy for a large website.
 The benefits are numerous: potential to lower ad spending or make it more efficient, promote your brand messaging, expose your products to new audiences, and ensure a stronger omni-channel impact on your business.

 More Efficiency with Ad Spending

 A full-fledged SEO strategy and its execution can help your site rank high for competitive keywords in organic search results.
 SEO also does a good job to capture mid-tail and long-tail searches.
-This may reduce your ad spend as, for instance, your paid search campaign managers will spend less budget on phrase match (aka less relevant) searches.
+This may reduce your ad spend as, for instance, your paid search team may spend less budget on phrase match and broad match (aka less relevant) searches.

 SEO will not replace your SEM campaign in full, though.
 Paid search is still needed to compete for searches that are strategically important for the business.
 Paid search is also a must-have for brand protection and reputation management.

 At the same time, paid search (SEM) becomes more efficient with SEO helping the cause.
 The best results are achieved when an efficient SEM execution meets the fine-tuned SEO efforts.
-The result is more prime real-estate in search engine results.
+The result is more presence in the prime real-estate in search engine results.

 Stronger Brand Messaging